carolynchep/customeranalysis/README.md

 ```

 ![image](https://github.com/user-attachments/assets/b63296b0-fa90-47da-9d29-3afe3b122e7b)

+**Marketing and Communication Strategy**

+**For VIP Customers:**
+Organize exclusive events, personalized offers, or loyalty programs to retain and reward these high-value customers.
+Ensuring their satisfaction is key to maintaining profitability.

+**For Less-Engaged Customers:**
+Launch targeted campaigns, such as discounts, promotions, or direct communication, to re-engage these customers and potentially increase their spending.

 ### Question 3: How Much Can We Spend on Acquiring New Customers?
 Let's find the number of new customers arriving each month.
 That way we can check if it's worth spending money on acquiring new customers.